Patrycja-Bien/CeneoWebScraperPB/README.md

 ## Features
 ✅ Scrapes reviews from Ceneo.pl using a product URL

-✅ Displays extracted data in a user-friendly web interface ✅ Saves data in JSON/CSV format for further analysis
+✅ Displays extracted data in a user-friendly web interface

+✅ Saves data in JSON/CSV format for further analysis

 ✅ Handles pagination to fetch multiple reviews

-✅ Displays data in charts
+✅ Displays data in Matplotlib charts

 ## Technologies Used
 Python & Flask (backend & web app)